 Mooring Lines

 The mooring system is described by the number of lines, their geometry, and their interface to the substruc- ture.
 The mooring diameter is set by the user and determines the breaking load and stiffness of the chain, via correlation, described in Section 3.
 The mooring lines attach to the substructure at the fairlead distance below the water plane, as shown in Figure 6.
 The lines can attach directly to a substructure column or at a some offset from the outer shell.
-Note that bridle connections are not yet implemented.
+Note that bridle connections are not yet implemented in the model.
 The mooring lines attach to the sea floor at a variable distance, the anchor radius, from the substructure centerline, also set by the user.